Get a free application, infrastructure and malware scan report - Scan Your Website Now

 By overlaying transparent or opaque layers on legitimate web content, attackers can trick users into performing unintended actions, such as clicking on hidden buttons or links.

-How Does Clickjacking Attack Work?
+How Does a Clickjacking Attack Work?

 Once a user innocently clicks on an attractive link, the clickjacking attack begins its deceptive process.
 Here’s a simplified breakdown of how it typically unfolds: